Leafwing-Studios/asm-docs/docs/overview/thematics.md

 *Assimilation* is set on a post-apocalyptic earth, where humans have gone extinct due to an environmental catastrophe of their own making.

-Leaf-cutter ants are the primary protaganists, so the operating scale is incredibly small: you can see individual rain drops and mounds appear like mountains.
+Eusocial insects (inspired by leafcutter ants) are the primary protaganists, so the operating scale is incredibly small: you can see individual rain drops and mounds appear like mountains.

 ## What are the player's goals?
-The player controls a faction of evolved leaf-cutter ants, plants, fungi and more as they seek to build a complex and resilient civilization.
+The player *is* the factory hivemind.
+They control a broad faction of evolved insects, plants, fungi and more as they seek to build a complex and resilient civilization.
 They must gather, distribute and transform resources to

 ## What contrasting themes does this game focus on?
 - chaotic life | orderly automation